Optimizing IT Management

 2. Roles and Responsibilities: Outline the individuals responsible for implementing and maintaining security controls, including the Information Owner and System Security Officer.
 Establishing accountability is vital for effective security management.

-3. Security Controls: Document specific security measures in place to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
+3. Security Controls: Document in place to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
 Reference the relevant NIST SP 800-171 controls to demonstrate compliance and reinforce trust.

 4. Risk Assessment: Include a summary of the risk assessment process, identifying potential threats and vulnerabilities.
 This understanding is crucial for navigating the security landscape effectively.